JJmartinc/JJmartinc/README.md

 - 🔭 I’m currently working on
-- 🌱 I’m currently learning:techstack logo techstack logo techstack logo techstack logo techstack logo
+- 🌱 I’m currently learning:
 - 👯 I’m looking to collaborate on something
 - 🤔 I’m looking for help with
 - 💬 Ask me about whatever